The Honors College Faculty

 Dr. Christopher Hammons

-Dr. Christopher Hammons is the Director of the Center for Law and Liberty and a professor of Government at Houston Baptist University.
+Dr. Christopher Hammons is the Director of the Morris Family Center for Law & Liberty and a professor of Political Science at Houston Baptist University.
 He teaches courses in constitutional history, political philosophy, and presidential politics.
-He has published works in a variety of places including the American Political Science Review, the Albany Law Review, The Journal of Law & Public Policy, Education Next, the Houston Business Journal, and the Houston Chronicle.
+He has published works in a variety of places including the American Political Science Review, the Albany Law Review, the Journal of Law & Public Policy, Education Next, the Houston Business Journal, and the Houston Chronicle.
 Dr. Hammons is the recipient of several teaching awards and is a strong advocate of a classic liberal arts education, using primary texts in history, philosophy, and politics to teach about contemporary social and political issues.
-He is a sought after speaker on the American Founding, and has given several presentation in the Houston area on George Washington, the Constitutional Convention, and the American Founding.
+He is a sought after speaker on the American Founding, and has given numerous presentations throughout the state on George Washington, the Constitutional Convention, and the American Founding.
 Dr. Hammons lives in Sugar Land, Texas with his wife and two children.

 Dr. Gary Hartenburg